raffael-daltoe/PFE-cva6/README.md

 user@[CONTAINER ID]:/workdir/app$ make mnist

 ```
-At the end of the compilation the mnist.riscv executable file must be created.
+At the end of the compilation the mnist.elf executable file must be created.

 4. Then, in the Docker container, launch **OpenOCD** in background:
 ```